owulveryck/blog/content/post/graphql-first-article.md

 - golang
 - aws
 - graphql
-title: Playing with Facebook's GraphQL (for AWS products and offers management)
+title: Playing with Facebook's GraphQL (applied to AWS products and offers management)
 ---

 # About GraphQL